Nan227/MSDS/README.md

 # Rutgers_MSDS

+We have to make many copy of Safety Data Sheet files.
+However, not many workers read it.
 This project I will help my co-worker and my supervisor reach chemical datasheets easiler.

-User can scan barcode my their phone, safety data sheet will display.
+Worker can scan barcode from their phone, the safety data sheet will display.